Chief Diversity, Equity, and Inclusion Officer

 Dr. Janice Underwood, Ph.D

-Prior to her appointment, Dr. Underwood served as Old Dominion University’s Director of Diversity Initiatives and as the chair of the President’s Task Force on Inclusive Excellence.
-She previously served as the Executive Director and Co-Principal Investigator for the Old Dominion University Teacher in Residence master’s program.
-Dr. Underwood also served for a number of years as a national board certified teacher for students with exceptionalities in Hampton City Schools.
-During her time as a classroom teacher, she served for two terms on the Virginia Advisory Board for Teacher Education and Licensure (ABTEL).
-As a national expert in the cultural contexts of public education, change management and leadership, and professional development and training, Dr. Underwood works to make the public and private sectors more culturally relevant.
-In doing so, she prepares professionals from a myriad of fields to meet the demands of working in diverse environments and address difficult truths, such as the school to prison pipeline, the lack of diversity in the workforce, and systemic and institutional bias.
+Dr. Underwood has invested more than 25 years in public service.
+Prior to her appointment as the Commonwealth’s CDO, she served as Old Dominion University’s Director of Diversity and as the chair of the President’s Task Force on Inclusive Excellence.
+She previously served as the Executive Director and Co-Principal Investigator for the Old Dominion University (ODU) Teacher in Residence master’s program, where she reformed STEM preparation programs toward national equity standards.
+Over her career, Dr. Underwood championed to make systemic inequity visible in the education sector as a university administrator, teacher educator, researcher, “national board certified teacher,” and diversity trainer.
+During her more than 16 years as a PK-12 science/special education teacher and expert in education equity, she served for two terms on the Virginia Advisory Board for Teacher Education and Licensure (ABTEL), authored several publications, and presented at numerous national, state, and local conferences.
+As a thought-leader in the cultural contexts of public education, change management, and diversity leadership, Dr. Underwood works to make public and private sectors more culturally relevant.
+In doing so, she equips leaders from a myriad of fields to understand best practices and the ‘return on investment’ for diversity initiatives and address difficult truths, such as the school-to-prison pipeline, the lack of diversity in the workforce, and systemic and institutional racism across all sectors.

-Special Assistant to the Chief Diversity Officer
+Deputy Chief Diversity Officer

 Alaysia Black Hackett